By Gary Williams, August 2020

 While this was going on, I took a college class on how to prepare for selling a business.
 I also began talking to friends who had sold businesses.
 Next, I wrote a plan to prepare our company for eventual sale.
 It included the specific steps needed to fine-tune our facilities, organizational structure, operating systems and base of major clients.
 The objective was to make our business an attractive, turn-key operation for someone with money to cash us out, though not necessarily any expertise in our field.
 This plan eventually resulted in finding that very type of buyer in 2005.

 We did not list the business for sale, however, until we did something we had never done before.
 In late 2000, having recently moved into a large new manufacturing facility that we completely remodeled at our expense, Raelene and I took a day off of work – something we rarely did.
 We spent that entire day at home with phones off.
 We fasted, prayed, read Scriptures and wrote in journals for hours without speaking.
 At the end of the day, we shared where we were at.
 As usually happens with us, we arrived at the same conclusion.
-It was time list our business for sale with a mergers and acquisitions consultant we knew.
+It was time list our business for sale with an acquisitions and sales broker we knew.

 Not long after putting our company on the market, 9/11 turned our world upside down.
 Business came to a screeching halt in a matter of minutes.
 Weeks later, with Silicon Valley still in shock and building projects cancelled or not started, we had to second-mortgage our house to make payroll and keep our business from going under.
 At that point, we took the company off the market until we could build it back to what it was before 9/11.
 That plan changed too, though.
 We were only about two-thirds of the way back to our previous sales volume by 2004 when we realized we were worn out and in need of a major life change.
 Our company went back on the market.
 Prayer once again undergirded our process.